How to Stay Updated on Legal Tech as a Lawyer — One Short Email Every Morning

 - Can I limit the brief to my jurisdiction or practice area?

-- Yes — the prompt is fully editable, and jurisdiction is exactly the kind of standing instruction it's made for.
+- Yes — the Assignment is fully editable, and jurisdiction is exactly the kind of standing instruction it's made for.
 Write "focus on EU and German developments; I practise employment law" and every subsequent edition is filtered accordingly.

 - Does it have to arrive every day?